Simple Home - Sustainability

 Plastic consumption and fast fashion have been the hot topics in the news and on social media after the BBC aired two documentaries - ‘Drowning in Plastic’ and ‘Fashion’s Dirty Secrets’.
 Both are available on the BBC i-player and I recommend watching if you haven’t already seen them as they share some eye opening and at times downright terrifying insights into these issues and the impact they have globally.
 One thing that I don’t see discussed enough though is sustainability in homewares and I think it’s equally important to address as it is another area where many of us over-consume.

 I have made some big changes to the way I shop and what I bring into my home.
 Previously, I’d fill up my online shopping basket with cushion covers, posters, vases, you name it.
 If I saw something I liked in a magazine, I bought it.
 If I saw it on a blog, I bought it.
 If I saw it in a shop, I bought it.
 I had a shrine to Cath Kidston and then to Orla Kiely.
 Our tiny house groaned with stuff.
 Over the years I’ve been slowly decluttering each room, donating most items I wanted to part with and selling a few bits and pieces too.
-I’ve still got more to do and truthfully, I think a home will always be a work in progress, but I’m much happier with the amount of things I own and when I do make a purchase I spend time considering what I need.
+I’ve still got more to do and truthfully, I think our home will always be a work in progress, but I’m much happier with the amount of things I own and when I do make a purchase I spend time considering what I need.

 If you want to make changes to your home then the most important one is to stop buying.
 When you pop into a homewares store like Ikea, don’t add lots of extras to the trolley.
 Nobody needs more picture frames, candle holders, cushions, plant pots or tea towels (unless you are specifically going to buy those items!).
 Write a list and stick to it.
 Do the same when it comes to online stores.
 I like The Minimalists approach to buying something new - if it costs more than $30, give yourself at least 30 hours to consider the purchase (I change this to £30).
 I tend to use Pinterest for this purpose - pin the item to a Pinterest board and let it sit there for several days.
 You may not feel the same way about an item if you give yourself some time to mull it over.
 And try not to be swayed by sale days or filling up the basked on your online shop to qualify for free delivery, these are selling tactics to get you to consume more but ask yourself if you really need it.
 Another good way to stop being exposed to products is to stop following people on Instagram who try to sell you more.
 Give yourself permission to press unfollow on the influencer accounts that make you feel the compulsion to spend and instead seek out accounts that inspire you in other ways.